g8d3/p1/s4-trade/t3/plan.md

 mf.init('./a.db')
 ```

-with that code, it is enough
+with that code, it is enough to create a graphql or rest api according database schema

 ## ui and functions